 - Logs from web servers

-- Data Preparation: As the collected data is unstructured or raw, it may have missing values, duplicate values, incorrect data format, and unnecessary information.
+- Data Preparation: As the collected data is usually unstructured or raw, it may have missing values, duplicate values, incorrect data format, unnecessary information, and so on.
 Therefore, it is essential to clean the data and transform it into a consistent format.
 This happens in the data preparation phase.

 - Model Building: In this phase, data scientists split data into two sets, namely training data and testing data.
 They apply classification, association, and clustering techniques to the training dataset.
 Once the model is prepared, it is validated against the testing dataset.

 - Operationalizing: This phase of the data science process focuses on delivering the final model and deploying it in a real-time production environment after it undergoes testing.

-- Communication: It involves communicating valuable findings from the data to stakeholders, i.e., presenting insights to stakeholders in the form of reports, charts, maps, or any other data visualization.
+- Communication: It involves communicating valuable findings from the data to stakeholders, i.e., presenting insights to stakeholders in the form of reports, charts, maps, and other forms of visualization.

 What is Data Analytics?